-To help you tick the most important boxes before your overseas trip, get cracking on this essential Travel with Jane pre-departure checklist.
+To help you tick the most important boxes before your overseas trip, get cracking on this essential Travel by Us pre-departure checklist.

 Who doesn’t love a list, especially when it’s a travel list!
 As your internet search history will tell you, travel lists come in all shapes and sizes – some people are serious preppers!
 While there’s always room for fun travel lists, we’ve kept this one short and sweet.
 Our pre-departure checklist zones in on the absolute essential things you need to do before you head off.

 Whether you have weeks, days or hours to prep, use this checklist before you do anything else and set yourself up for a safe, hassle free trip.

 Check that your passport is good for at least 6 months after the date you return home from your trip.
 This is an important one as your passport is only valid for travel if you have six months left on it, and if you think about it, your return trip home will require your passport to come out of its protective pocket – so use your return date as a marker.

 Visas are a biggie on your international travel checklist.
 For up to date information on tourist visa requirements, leave plenty of time to contact the embassies or consulates of each country on your itinerary.
 Smartraveller.gov.au is an excellent place to search for embassy contacts by country.

 Each country has its own way of dealing with visas.
 Depending on your length of stay and the purpose of your visit, some let you purchase your visa on arrival, others need that visa to be in your passport before you jump on the plane in Australia.

 Then there are visa exemption programs offered to citizens of specific countries by the likes of Thailand, USA, New Zealand and the UK.
 Visa waivers ‘waive’ the need to carry a visa, but still require a few admin steps, especially in the case of the USA ESTA program.